 If I provide parent income information on the FAFSA, will this hurt my financial aid award package?

 NO!
 If your parent income information is too high to make you eligible for the HSPL, it is just ignored!
 Providing parent income information can only help you; it can never hurt your financial aid packages.
 Again, providing parent income information is OPTIONAL!

-Award notifications are emailed to new incoming students the last week of June to your OSU e-mail account.
+Award notifications are emailed to new incoming students before June 1st to your OSU e-mail account.
 Award notifications are e-mailed to students in their 2nd, 3rd and 4th year in late April or early June.

 This will depend on how much financial aid you are receiving and how much you have accepted in loans, etc. Tuition is charged 2 times each year for Autumn and Spring.
-Here is an example: Ima Buckeye has been awarded 50,000 for the year in financial aid or 25,000 per term.
+Here is an example: Ima Buckeye has a cost of attendance of 50,000, and has been awarded 50,000 for the year in financial aid or 25,000 per term.
 His/her tuition for the entire year is 28,000 or 14,000 per term.
-If the tuition charge for Autumn is 14,000 and Ima has accepted 25,000 in financial aid, he/she has an average of 11,000 which he/she will receive for living expenses approximately 8-10 days before the start of each term and he/she can pay rent and other expenses with it as he/she chooses.
+If the tuition charge for Autumn is 15,000 and Ima has accepted 25,000 in financial aid, he/she has an average of 10,000 which he/she will receive for living expenses approximately 8-10 days before the start of each term and he/she can pay rent and other expenses with it as he/she chooses.
 The same thing will happen again in December for Spring term.
 Seniors will be eligible to receive three direct deposits during their 4th year of study since they are charged tuition three times during the last year.

 As an out of state student, you can establish OHIO RESIDENCY if you meet certain requirements in your first year of enrollment.
 For additional information, visit http://registrar.osu.edu

 Do you have any other suggestions for completing the FAFSA?